SirWumpus/milter-null/README.md

 The CIDR will only ever match for IP address related lookups.

-A !pattern! uses an astrisk (\*) for a wildcard, scanning over zero or more characters; a question-mark (?) matches any single character; a backslash followed by any character treats it as a literal (it loses any special meaning).
+A `!pattern!` uses an astrisk (\*) for a wildcard, scanning over zero or more characters; a question-mark (?) matches any single character; a backslash followed by any character treats it as a literal (it loses any special meaning).

         !abc!           exact match for 'abc'
-!abc*!          match 'abc' at start of string
-!*abc!          match 'abc' at the end of string !abc*def!       match 'abc' at the start and match 'def' at the end, maybe with stuff in between.
+        !abc*!          match 'abc' at start of string !*abc!          match 'abc' at the end of string !abc*def!       match 'abc' at the start and match 'def' at the end, maybe with stuff in between.
         !*abc*def*!     find 'abc', then find 'def'

-For black-white lookups, the following actions are recognised: `OK` or `RELAY` (allow), `REJECT` or `ERROR` (deny), DISCARD (accept & discard), `SKIP` or `DUNNO` (stop lookup, no result), and `NEXT` (opposite of SKIP, resume lookup).
+For black-white lookups, the following actions are recognised: `OK` or `RELAY` (allow), `REJECT` or `ERROR` (deny), `DISCARD` (accept & discard), `SKIP` or `DUNNO` (stop lookup, no result), and `NEXT` (opposite of `SKIP`, resume lookup).
 Its possible to specify an empty action after a pattern, which is treated like `SKIP` returning an undefined result.
 Other options may specify other actions.

 Below is a list of supported tags.
 Other options may specify additional tags.